How to Find Your GMAT Motivation

 Anxiety Can Be a Big Source of Low Motivation

-1) You Have Not Given Yourself Sufficient GMAT Prep Time
+Cause 1: You Have Not Given Yourself Sufficient GMAT Prep Time

-I can’t tell you how often I speak with GMAT students who need a 200+ point score increase yet are giving themselves only five weeks to study.
-Unfortunately, trying to obtain such a score increase in such a short period is like trying to push a boulder up a mountain; it’s just not going to happen.
-However, students will still try to make these situations work, and in doing so, they get overwhelmed with anxiety.
-Thus, they find it very difficult to make any progress at all in their GMAT preparation.
+I can’t tell you how often I speak with GMAT students who need a 200+ point score increase yet give themselves only 5 weeks to study.
+Unfortunately, obtaining such a score increase in such a short period is like trying to push a boulder up a mountain: it’s just not going to happen.

 If you find yourself in this situation, your path is simple: reschedule your GMAT for a later date.
 While you may be taking the GMAT at a certain time to meet an application deadline, that deadline won’t matter if you don’t hit your target GMAT score.
 So, by giving yourself more time to prepare, you reduce any potential anxiety that could derail your motivation.